 Read more: Top Lima Attractions

-1. Cuzco Where to Stay
+1. Cuzco Where to Stay in Cusco

 Formerly the capital of the Inca Empire, Cusco is mesmerising to wander around as decadent colonial cathedrals jostle for supremacy with the Inca temples and modern fast-food joints that line its ancient cobbled streets.
 The archaeological capital of the continent is simply breathtaking for its fantastic wealth of historical sites and rich cultural heritage.
 The surrounding area is full of amazing sights just waiting to be explored and, as the gateway to Machu Picchu; Cusco is a must-see city in Peru.